iliask75/MirkoMazzoleni.github.io/_posts/2016-08-06-game_of_tutfe.md

 ##   The Stormlands      3    0
 ##   The Westerlands     3    0
 ```
 The most plausible answer is that the missing value is related to fighters which don't have a king.
-We can then fill the missing value with a new one.
+We can then fill the missing value with a new one, the "NoKing" value in this case.

 ```r
 levels(battles$attacker_king)[match("",levels(battles$attacker_king))]="NoKing"